Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing/index.md

 Programming is a relatively new and (as most of us know) fantastically powerful tool in the factory automator's arsenal.
 Problem is that it is a moving target -- most factory types can't be bothered to stop their incredibly time sensitive jobs and learn about something that is constantly changing.
 As such, most look at programming as arcane computer wizardry that you need to make machines move and do things.

-This document is all over the place in terms of topics (and we've covered a lot).
-I'll no doubt come back and tighten some of it up.
-For now I want to wrap things up by talking about the way forward.
+I want to wrap things up by talking about the way forward.
 As I said, factories rarely (if ever) stop to learn the latest and greatest technology and apply it themselves.
 Instead, they pay other companies to do this for them.
 These are called system integrators and they're incredibly important since they provide a vector for creating and manipulating the black boxes in factories.
 There are TONS of system integrators in Japan (actually they're all over the place).
 Some are huge, some are tiny, some have different specializations that they're really good at like robotics, milling, glass extrusion, painting, etc. They come up with applications of tools and equipment to put in a factory so it can make part of the product.

 The tools and equipment that the system integrators use generally come from somewhere else.
 That is where the companies that make the tools (robot companies, CNC and milling machine makers, PLCs makers, etc.) come in.
 If a tool is complicated enough maybe the company that makes it has its own network of suppliers and means of production!
 So this can be a recursive pattern.

-Anyways it is this interface between the tool makers and system integrators that tremendous opportunity exists for new innovation.
+It is this interface between the tool makers and system integrators that tremendous opportunity exists for new innovation.
 If you come up with some awesome tool, a system integrator will give proper feedback and eventually get it deployed to a real factory.
 It is this kind of ground up approach that may seem small now but I feel will pay big dividends down the line.

 <!--